 Distribution: N - Frl (Nascimbene & al. 2021), Ven (Nascimbene & al. 2021), TAA (Vondrák & al. 2020), Lomb (Anzi 1860 as Placodium festivum), Piem (TSB 35247), VA (Piervittori & al. 2004 as C. crenularia), Emil (TSB 4463).
 C- Tosc (Vondrák & al. 2020).

-Description: hallus crustose, episubstratic, grey (exceptionally with a yellowish tinge), partly >100 μm thick, often with rough isidia-like outgrowths.
+Description: Thallus crustose, episubstratic, grey (exceptionally with a yellowish tinge), partly >100 μm thick, rarely with rough, isidia-like outgrowths.
 Apothecia biatorine/zeorine, rust-red, 0.7-1.1 mm across.
 Proper exciple prosoplectenchymatic; epithecium orange-brown, granular, K+ red; hymenium colourless, not inspersed with oil droplets; paraphyses simple or sparingly branched and anastomosing, 1.5-3 μm thick in lower part, the apical cells usually wider; hypothecium colourless.
-Asci 8-spored, clavate, Teloschistes-type.
-Ascospores 1-septate, polarilocular, hyaline, ellipsoid (10-)13.5-19(-25) x 6-9 µm, the septum c.
-6 µm thick.
+Asci 8-spored, clavate, functionally unitunicate, apically thickened with a broad internal beak, the inner part of apex and external cap I+ blue, Teloschistes-type.
+Ascospores 2-celled, polarilocular, hyaline, ellipsoid (10-)13.5-19(-25) x 6-9 µm, the equatorial thickening (“septum”) c.
+6 µm.
 Pycnidia red.
 Conidia bacilliform, rarely narrowly ellipsoid, 3-5 x 1-1.5 μm.
 Photobiont chlorococcoid.
 Spot tests: thallus K-, C-, KC-, P-; apothecia K+ red.
-Chemistry: non-chlorinated anthraquinones in apothecial disc, chlorinated anthraquinones in exciple; thallus without anthraquinones; Cinereorufa-green .
-Spot tests: thallus K-, C-, KC-, P-; apothecia K+ red.
-Chemistry: non-chlorinated anthraquinones in apothecial disc (C-), chlorinated anthraquinones in exciple (C+ purple); Cinereorufa-green pigment in prothallus, pycnidial walls and sometimes apothecial margin (K-, N+ violet in section).
+Chemistry: non-chlorinated anthraquinones in apothecial disc, chlorinated anthraquinones in exciple; thallus without anthraquinones; cinereorufa-green in thallus.
 For further details see Vondrák & al. (2020).

 Note: A recently-described species growing on base-rich riliceous rocks in the southern and central European mountains, mostly above or near treeline (Alps.
 N- Apennines).
 Several earlier records of B. crenularia (see Nimis 1993, 2016) from alpine-subalpine situations probably refer to this species.